kuhchung/kuhchung.github.io/pages/hunters-notes/Deviljho.md

 The dragon breath inflicts dragonblight.

 I don't like bringing status weapons to this fight.
 One sleep and one para via meat is enough, and the fight should be over soon.
-The para or sleep you inflict may prove meaningless when he eats.
+The para or sleep damage that you inflict may prove meaningless when he eats.

 ## WORLD EATER SPECIFIC